 What is a Long Strangle?

-Options strangles can be split into two different configurations, a long strangle options and a short strangle options.
-We’re going to run through the long strangle to explain what you will need if you wanted to run this strategy.
+Strangle options strategies can be split into two different configurations, long strangle options and short strangle options.
+We’re going to explain the long strangle options strategy and what is required if you wanted to employ this strategy.

 A strangle is an options strategy that anticipates higher volatility in an underlying asset price.
 For example, this kind of strategy could be deployed before earnings where you are not sure of the result but anticipate a move in either direction.